nhsd-a2si/docs-uec-appts/_pages/implementation/demonstrator/sims_install.md

 ---

 The TKW (ToolKit Workbench) Simulators are tools to assist with developing and assuring a solution to meet the Booking Standard.
-There are two tools in the suite, to support the Provider and Consumer functionality, and they can utilised locally or with the dedicated environments – OpenTest, DEV or INT.
+There are two tools in the suite, to support the Provider and Consumer functionality, and they can utilised locally or in the dedicated environments – OpenTest, DEV or INT.
-Within these environments they are supported by the other services – DoS, SDS and SSP – to replicate as near to like-live scenarios as possible.
+When utlised within the dedicated environments they are supported by the other services – DoS, SDS and SSP – to replicate as near to like-live scenarios as possible.

 ## What are they?
 Fundamentally, the TKW Simulators are containers (Docker) which neatly package all required resources, irrespective of the environment they are run on.
-There are two containers to replicate the Provider and Consumer aspects of functionality and the links to each of them can be found under the Resources section.
+There are two containers (Provider and Consumer) to replicate the different aspects of functionality and links to each of them can be found under the Resources section below.

 ## Resources
-All resources required to understand and run the TKW Simulators
+Resources required to understand and run the TKW Simulators

 ### Docker
 Docker download - https://www.docker.com/get-started